xiaoylu/leetcode_category/Cplusplus/Readme.md

 And objects are always destroyed in reverse order of their creation.

 We can not make constructor virtual, but we can make destructor virtual.
 In this way, the call of Derived's destructor will be called first, and then the Bases's destructor.
-Otherwise, without virtual keyword, only destructor's destructor gets called.
+Otherwise, without virtual keyword, only Derived's destructor gets called.

 ```
 #include<iostream>